 Sizing a stop to a GBP risk

 Good stops start from risk, not from a chart guess.
 Decide the pounds you will accept as a loss, say one percent of a £10,000 account, which is £100.
-On GBP/USD each pip is worth about $10 per standard lot, roughly £8 once converted to sterling at an illustrative 1.25 rate (illustrative, July 2026), and about £0.80 on a mini lot.
-Divide the £100 risk by the pip value and you have the room the trade allows: £100 at £8 a pip is a tight 12.5-pip stop on a standard lot, while £100 at £0.80 a pip lets a mini lot breathe over 125 pips.
+On GBP/USD each pip is worth US$10 per standard lot, £7.42 once converted to sterling at a rate of 1.3476 (20 July 2026), and £0.74 on a mini lot.
+Divide the £100 risk by the pip value and you have the room the trade allows: £100 at £7.42 a pip is a tight 13.5-pip stop on a standard lot, while £100 at £0.74 a pip lets a mini lot breathe over 135 pips.
 Work it the other way when the chart fixes the stop first.
-A 25-pip stop that risks £100 works out at half a standard lot, because 25 pips at £8 a pip is £200 of risk per full lot and £100 is half of that.
+A 25-pip stop that risks £100 works out at 0.53 of a standard lot, because 25 pips at £7.42 a pip is £185.51 of risk per full lot.
 Sizing this way keeps every loss to a fixed pound amount, whatever the pair.
+Our forex position size calculator does that division at current exchange rates and rounds the size down to the 0.01-lot step brokers accept.
 The pip value also moves with the spread you are charged, so compare tight, transparent pricing in the lowest spread brokers guide.

 Trailing stops and other stop types